sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This value defines if the API server will be accessible from the public subnets
+This value defines if the Kubernetes API server will be accessible from the public subnets.
+Default is `false`.

 ## .spec.kubernetes.apiServer.publicAccessCidrs

 ### Description

-This value defines the CIDRs that will be allowed to access the API server from the public subnets
+The network CIDRs from the public subnets that will be allowed access the Kubernetes API server.

 ### Constraints